Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 # Escaping

-===

-The few-inches-thick metallic prison door was lined with many blue squares.
-Just how high-tech was it?
-The flow of ether lit the room, and the door draws ether energy to deflect attacks, like how Rex wielded his sword, banging on it right now.
-He didn't even leave a scratch; the deflectors on the door pushed him back.
-But he won't stop trying, not until he rescued Pyra.
+The few-inches-thick metallic high-tech prison door was lined with many blue squares.
+Ether flowed in tanks surrounding the prison, drawn from elsewhere, and transferred their energy to the door.
+However hard Rex tried swinging his sword at it, it just wouldn't budge.
+A membrane on its surface prevented the sword from even touching the door, deflecting him with every yield.
+Yet he wouldn't stop trying, not until he rescued Pyra.
 Nia folded her arms and watched; was there any use?

 "**UKH!!!**"

-Dromarch observed how the prison works, explained, "It appears the flow of ether energy is being blocked off."
+Each time he knocked, the observing Dromarch got more information, and the puzzle fits together as he explained, "It appears the flow of ether energy is being blocked off."

 "**DAMMIT!!!**" He sheathed his sword, seeing his action caused no avail, worriedly voiced, "While we're doing this, **Pyra is...!
 We have to do something!**"